Investors apprehensive amid fresh tensions surrounding US budget talks

 - The 9.30am UK retail sales figures have come out worse than expected at 0%, despite expectations of an improvement.
 We are also awaiting US figures this afternoon – unemployment claims at 1.30pm and existing home sales and manufacturing index data at 3pm so that will be something to keep an eye on.

-- CFDs and forex trading are leveraged products which can result in losses greater than your initial deposit.
+- Spread betting, CFDs and forex trading are leveraged products which can result in losses greater than your initial deposit.
 Ensure you fully understand the risks.